caldetas/krona_table_from_ncbi_search/README.md

 # krona_table_from_ncbi_search.py

 make a Krona chart from a txt file with read counts and search term.
-The taxids and desired ranks are fetched with Entrez
+The taxids and desired ranks are fetched with Entrez from the Bio module

 some search terms give obviously wrong results and have to be deleted/handled manually
 for example: Bacteria, Terrabacteria